Connect with us

 This is the first approach and is usually difficult, but if your partner values your marriage and wants you to heal completely, they have to end every means of communication with that person.

-They have to stop every communication with them and this might mean your spouse changing their job, church, neighborhood, etc. If this is not done, there’s a tendency that they might start to have an affair with the person again.
+They have to stop communicating with them, and this might mean your spouse changing their job, church, neighborhood, etc. If this is not done, there’s a tendency for them to start having an affair with the person again.

 2. Open all accounts

 The next step is for the guilty partner to open all accounts and passwords in their phone to show that they have cut all contacts with the person.
-This is a good step to restoring trust back.
-If they keep contacting the person it will traumatize you.
+This is a good step to restoring trust.
+If they keep contacting the person, it will traumatize you.

-In addition, if the guilty partner opens the account and password angrily it won’t help resolve the issue.
-They are not supposed to be upset when they are even at fault, because they have caused alot of damage already.
+In addition, if the guilty partner opens the account and password angrily, it won’t help resolve the issue.
+They are not supposed to be upset when they are even at fault because they have already caused a lot of damage.

-At this point they are no more trusted, the guilty partner has to do this openly with all sincerity to show that they are ready to do everything possible to correct their mistake and help their partner.
+At this point, they are no longer trusted.
+The guilty partner has to do this openly and sincerely to show that they are ready to do everything possible to correct their mistake and help their partner.

 3. Expose the affair

-An affair creates a fake euphoria that is protected by the desire to have something different due to emotional unsatisfaction.
+An affair creates a fake euphoria that is protected by the desire to have something different due to emotional dissatisfaction.

-So a good step to break that relationship is to expose them for everyone to know about it.
+So, a good step to break that relationship is to expose them so that everyone knows about it.

-Basically, if those around the guilty spouse get to know about his/HER affairs, they will talk to them and there’s a good chance they will realize their mistakes and come off it.
+Basically, if those around the guilty spouse learn about his/her affairs, they will talk to them, and there’s a good chance they will realize their mistakes and come to terms with them.

 4. Get a separation

-If after exposing them and they refused to stop the affair despite the caution from friends and family, then you should separate from your spouse.
+If, after exposing them, they refuse to stop the affair despite the caution from friends and family, then you should separate from your spouse.

 This separation is between you and your guilty spouse.
 If you both have children, your family members or friends can help with visiting times.

-Separation is recommended for two different reasons. first, it protects you from the continuous emotional torture from the affair.
-Secondly, it will help your spouse experience life without you to enable your spouse to decide if this is what he wants.
+Separation is recommended for two different reasons. first, it protects you from the continuous emotional torture of the affair.
+Secondly, it will help your spouse experience life without you and enable your spouse to decide if this is what he wants.

 If after some months there’s no change, you can then make your final decision.